Matthew-Hughes3488/Convert/README.md

 # Convert
-A simple program that can convert between different numerical systems
+A simple program that can convert betweet the following numerical systems

+Binary to decimal
+Binary to hexadecimal
+Decimal to binary
+Hexadecimal to binary